 A Flag

 The US Army, very early on, said a flag is raised from buildings or flagpoles*.
 These flags have a header band at the header end of the flag.
-In that band are two or more brass grommets.
+In that band there are two or more brass grommets.

 The military formation that forms to hoist or lower the flag is called a Flag Detail (see the service drill and ceremonies manuals for specific information on both procedures).
+Read here about properly handling a flag.

 US Flag with Header and Grommets